Johnny Hart

 John Lewis Hart (February 18, 1931 – April 7, 2007) was an American cartoonist noted as the creator of the comic strips B.C. and The Wizard of Id.
 Brant Parker co-produced and illustrated The Wizard of Id.
 Hart was recognized with several awards, including the Swedish Adamson Award and five from the National Cartoonists Society.
-In his later years, he was known (and sometimes criticized) for incorporating Christian themes and messages into his strips.
-Hart was referred to by Chuck Colson in a Breakpoint column as "the most widely read Christian of our time," over C. S. Lewis, Frank E. Peretti, and Billy Graham.
+In his later years, he was known (and sometimes criticized) for incorporating Christian themes and messages into his strips and seeming to denigrate other religions.
+Hart was referred to by Chuck Colson in a Breakpoint column as "the most widely read Christian of our time", over C. S. Lewis, Frank E. Peretti, and Billy Graham.

 Biography

-Born in Endicott, New York, Hart's first published work was in Stars and Stripes while he served in Korea as an enlisted member of the United States Air Force.
+Born in Endicott, New York, Hart published his first work in Stars and Stripes while he served in Korea as an enlisted member of the United States Air Force.
 Returning in 1953, he published cartoons in The Saturday Evening Post, Collier's Weekly and other magazines.
 His pre-cartooning employment included working in a barbecue restaurant and sign painting.
 Hart's biggest success, B.C., was created in 1957 and began appearing in national daily newspapers on February 17, 1958.
 Hart also co-created and wrote the comic strip The Wizard of Id, drawn by Brant Parker, which has been distributed since November 9, 1964.